 - Certificate of Confidentiality limits compelled disclosure of research information where the research subjects that may be engaged in illegal behavior.
 The certificate protects the privacy of the subjects in that the researcher may not be compelled to identify such individuals in any Federal, State, or local proceedings (civil, criminal, administrative, legislative, or other).
 Researchers must apply through the NIH.

 Final Note: Now sit back and relax.
 Your job is completed and ours has just began.
 Depending on the nature of the application, either the IRB chair, a subcommittee, or the full IRB committee will review your application.
 This process can take up to 35 days (though some reviews may be completed much more quickly).
-In the meantime, you may check the status of your application (coming soon).
+In the meantime, you may check the status of your application in IRB Manager.
 Also, once you have received the IRB notification/approval letter please make sure to carefully read it.
 The document details the responsibilities of the researcher/PI to the IRB after project "approval" has been granted (e.g. reporting adverse events, making changes to research protocols/designs, terminating/completing the project).